-We can't escape it, it follows us everywhere.
-Green bowls on instagram, your best mate going on a health kick and gyms sprouting up literally everywhere these days.
+It feels like we can't escape it, green bowls on instagram, your best mate going on a health kick and gyms sprouting up literally everywhere these days.

-Health seems to dominate our lives in some way or shape.
-We are either fixated on how healthy we are being or how we should probably be healthier.
+The health culture seems to dominate our lives in some way, shape or form.
+We are either fixated on how healthy we are being or how we should need be healthier.

 (Yes, it's not just you struggling.
 This is universal)